ulvi199517/robofriends/README.md

 # robofriends
 App created with help of React.
-In order to start the app type NPM START on command line.
+In order to start the app type NPM START in command line.